5argon/NotchSolution/README.md

 ## Android & `Screen.safeArea`

 For Android to work, **your player's phone has to be on Android P AND also you have to use Unity 2019.1 or over**.
 Otherwise I believe Android builds with black bar over the notch/cutout (Maybe with [LAYOUT_IN_DISPLAY_CUTOUT_MODE_NEVER](https://developer.android.com/guide/topics/display-cutout/#never_render_content_in_the_display_cutout_area)) and non-Pie Android do not have a dedicated API to report cutouts.

+## `Screen.cutout` research started

+New entry in Unity 2019.2, this time not just a safe area but it returns a rectangle **surrounding the notch**!
+Currently Notch Solution do not use this anywhere yet, but I am conducting a research to see what the phone reports for this property.

+If you have a phone with cutouts, you could **join the research** by downloading a debug APK in the [release page](https://github.com/5argon/NotchSolution/releases).
+Then after running it on your phone, take a screenshot on both portrait and landscape orientation and submit your result in [this issue](https://github.com/5argon/NotchSolution/issues/2) so we know what it actually looks like, and we might be able to make use of it in the future!
+Thank you!

 ## How it works